crucialfelix/django-ajax-selects/README.md

 + disabled
 + position
 + source - setting this would overide the normal ajax URL. could be used to add URL query params
-+ url_params - allows you to append fixed querystring variables to source if a string source or none is provided
++ url_params - a dict that allows you to append fixed querystring variables to source if a string source or none is provided

 See http://docs.jquery.com/UI/Autocomplete#options